Before we start looking into the fitness tracker element of this post we want to say how much we appreciate the work that nurses do around the world.

 Nursing is a rewarding and challenging career that comes with its fair share of highs and lows.
 The satisfaction that comes from helping others is tempered by the downsides.
 Often, you may face difficult situations involving patients, colleagues, emotions.
 Couple this with long hours, stress and extended periods of being on your feet that involve physical aspects of moving people and equipment.

-What if you could monitor some of these aspects of your job with a fitness tracker?
+What if you could monitor some of these aspects of your job with a fitness tracker or a smart watch for nurses?
 We’ve taken a look at the options currently out there to try and find the 3 best fitness trackers for nurses

 Fitness trackers for nurses break into 2 different categories:-